neumino/blog/about.md

 graduating from [Tsinghua](http://www.tsinghua.edu.cn/publish/newthuen/)
 (Beijing) and [Ecole Centrale Paris](http://www.ecp.fr/).

 This is a little blog that I use to write down personal notes and other random thoughts.
+None of the content is sponsored/endorsed by my employer (or ex employer).

 The blog is built with [Jekyll](http://jekyllrb.com/) (and [JekyllBootstrap](http://jekyllbootstrap.com/)), [iconmonstr](http://iconmonstr.com) and is hosted on [Github](http://github.com).